Ernest Henry Lee-Steere: Biography

 Lee-Steere was born on 22 December 1912.
 He was a captain in the AIF in the Army/Air Liaison Group, serving with No. 1 Squadron, RAAF Beauforts, 31 Squadron Beaufighter, RAAF, South West Pacific Area, during World War II.

 Lee-Steere's interest in the sport of horse racing followed his father's; the latter had been chairman of the Western Australian Turf Club (WATC) from 1919 to 1940.
 Lee-Steere joined the WATC in 1933 and was elected to the committee in 1948.
 He became vice-chairman in 1959 and was chairman for 21 years from 1963.
 The headquarters of the WATC, which is now part of Racing and Wagering Western Australia, were opened in 1986 and named Lee-Steere House after him, and the Lee Steere Stakes is a $200,000 Group 2, three-year-old 1,400-metre Feature race run annually at Ascot Racecourse in Perth.
+The Listed Lee Steere Classic is also named after him.

 Lee-Steere died on 9 January 2011, aged 98.